Characters from the TV series "Derry Girls".

 Battle of the Boyne Centre.

 We had a few days in Dublin.
-Where we saw City Hall's exhibition on the city’s history since it was founded by Vikings in the 800s.
+We saw City Hall's exhibition on the city’s history since it was founded by Vikings in the 800s.
 We visited Dublin City Gallery with Francis Bacon's reconstructed and inspiringly chaotic studio.
 We went to Dublin Writers Museum with tales of Irish writers and James Joyce as a central figure.
 We also found a pub with folk music and draft beer in the Latin Quarter Temple Bar.

 Next time we will spend more time in the Irish Republic’s inviting capital.